 This game is ridiculously addictive because it is both simple to learn yet takes a fair bit of playing in order to be mastered.
 It’s not hugely educational however because it’s really just a case of matching numbers rather than actually working out sums.
 Gabriele Cirrulli is the inventor of this game, and the official 2048 game page should be visited in favour of the many imitations out there.

-With only around 5000 downloads on the Google Play Store, Marble Math is quite an unassuming app that you probably wouldn’t cross the page to download.
+With only around 5000 downloads on the Apple Store, Marble Math is quite an unassuming app that you probably wouldn’t cross the page to download.
 This is a shame because it’s an educational amusement masterpiece waiting to be discovered.
 The gameplay is focused exclusively on multiplication, though the more important feature is the game’s propensity for making things both accessible and fun to play.

 As the name suggests, Marble Math has you controlling a marble through various maze-like structures.
 It has all the elements of a classic marble maze, only you’re navigating the marble through the maze to collect the correct answer to the sum displayed at the top.
 Watch out for the many pitfalls, wrong answers, teleportation points, and point-deducting holes however, as these all have an effect on your progress and therefore your score!
 With plenty of options such as the choice between dragging the marble using your finger or using the tilt-sensing capability of your phone, Artgig Studio’s mathematical maze medley will have you coming back for more.